AakrritiJain/job-portal/README.md

-# Job Portal
+                            # Job Portal :mag:

 This project is job portal for a company.
-One can login as admin post a job vacancy, recevies applications, can shortlist or reject a candidate.
+One can login as admin post a job vacancy, recevies applications from candidates, can shortlist or reject a candidate.
 User can login and see job listing and can apply for a job vacancy.
 User can track the status of past applications applied as shortlisted or rejected.

 Project is setup with some mock data of user, job and applications to visiualize the application.